Cryptonomic/Harpoon/README.md

 ```
 Access to a postgres server is also needed for many functions.
 You can find more information about how to set one up [here](https://www.postgresql.org/).

-To download and run initial setup procedures, run:
+To download Harpoon and run initial setup procedures, run:

 ```
 git clone https://github.com/Cryptonomic/Harpoon.git